What to do in Reunion Island?

 I advise you to spend a day there, it is a peaceful place and the landscapes are really exceptional.

-What to do in Cap Méchant, on the island of Reunion?
+What to do in Cap Méchant, in Reunion Island?

 - to walk on the trails along the coast